 Monitor the Surgery Site

-Owners should observe the surgery site at least once a day.
+After fixing a cat, owners should observe the surgery site at least once a day.
 Make sure it’s not red, swollen, weeping, bleeding, or appears licked at.
 Any of these findings is cause for a vet visit!

 Use the Recovery Collar